Toric Geometry and the Semple-Nash modification: Introduction

 \section{Introduction}

 In the first part of this paper we study abstract toric varieties without the assumption of normality.
 Since Sumihiro's Theorem on the existence of a covering of a toric variety by invariant affine varieties fails without the assumption of normality, we have to set the existence of such a covering as part of the definition of a toric variety.
 Then an abstract toric variety has a combinatorial description: it corresponds to certain semigroups in the convex duals of the cones of a fan, which satisfy a natural gluing-up condition.
 This generalizes the definition of \cite{GKZ} which concerns toric varieties equivariantly embedded in projective space.
 In spirit it is also a continuation of our previous work \cite{GP-T} on embedded normalization and embedded toric resolution of singularities of affine toric varieties.
 We can then define blowing-ups of sheaves of monomial ideals as toric varieties, and describe the corresponding operations on semigroups.
 We also provide the combinatorial description of torus-invariant Cartier divisors on a toric variety and the general versions of the classical criteria for ampleness and very-ampleness.
-In the second part we recall first the definition and basic properties of the Semple-Nash modification.
-This is a canonical modification of a reduced equidimensional space which replaces each point by the set of limit positions of tangent spaces at nearby non singular points.
-Apparently, Semple in \cite{S} first asked if the iteration of the Semple-Nash modification eventually resolves the singularities of an algebraic variety defined over a field of characteristic zero.
-Spivakovsky proved that iterating the operation consisting of the Semple-Nash modification followed by normalization one eventually resolves singularities of surfaces over an algebraically closed field of characteristic zero (\cite{Spivakovsky}).
+In the second part of the paper we use the description of blowing-ups given in the first part to show that one can obtain a local uniformization of a monomial valuation of maximal rank dominating a toric variety, by a finite number of iterations of the blowing-up of the logarithmic jacobian ideal introduced in \cite{GS-ENS}.
+If the field is of characteristic zero, this blowing-up is isomorphic to the Semple-Nash modification.
+Recall that this is a canonical modification of a reduced equidimensional space which replaces each point by the set of limit positions of tangent spaces at nearby non-singular points.
+See the second part for details.